Kofiastro/ChuckNorris-Joke-Generator/README.md

 # ChuckNorris-Joke-Generator
-chuckNorris simple Joke generator using the ChuckNorris Joke APi for generating Jokes
+chuckNorris simple Joke generator using the ChuckNorris Joke APi for generating Jokes about chuckNorris